 Price vs. Cost

-A lot of the discussion of EV and PHEV practicality centers on whether buyers can justify the higher purchase prices with fuel savings.
+A lot of the discussion of EV and PHEV practicality centers on whether buyers can justify the higher purchase price with fuel savings.

 Frankly, it is hard to make up a big price differential on fuel savings alone unless gasoline prices really soar.
-With the national average prices for gasoline at more than $3.75 a gallon and electricity at 11 cents a kilowatt-hour, the fuel cost for driving 15,000 miles in a Leaf is roughly 30 percent of what fuel would cost for a 30-mpg car or truck.
+If the average price for gasoline was $3.75 a gallon and electricity cost 12 cents a kilowatt-hour, the fuel cost for driving 15,000 miles in a Leaf would be roughly 30 percent of what fuel would cost for a 30-mpg car or truck.
 It would take six years at these prices to erase an $8,000 price difference between the Leaf and an internal-combustion equivalent.
 But if you raise the cost of fuel to $5 a gallon for gasoline and 14.7 cents per kilowatt for electricity (an increase of about 33 percent for each), the EV earns back that $8,000 from fuel savings alone in just over 4.5 years.

 Gas vehicles also need oil changes and periodic tune-ups.
 EVs don't need either.
 Routine maintenance for most electric cars is periodic tire rotation and windshield wiper blade replacement.
 EVs also do away with expensive-to-repair transmissions, since they have single-speed gearboxes and sealed motors with only a few moving parts.